 - A new MCommunity group to sync with the request form.

-Note: This process should happen instantly, but you may need to reopen the form in an incognito window to see it to see the group listed.
+Note: This process should happen instantly, but you may need to reopen the form in an incognito window to see the group listed.
 If you continue to have issues after 24 hours, contact the ITS Service Center.

-Dropbox Team Folders are managed by an MCommunity group at the root level.
+An MCommunity group manages Dropbox Team Folders at the root level.
 Sharing files and subfolders within the Team Folder can be managed by using MCommunity groups or individual invitations.

 Important: External users and subgroups within an MCommunity group do not sync with U-M Dropbox.
 You will need to invite them individually at the file and subfolder level.
-See External users below for more information on sharing with users outside of U-M.
+Refer to External users below for more information on sharing with users outside of U-M.

-Subfolders in a Dropbox Team Folder can be shared with users outside the Team Folder and external users (non-UM).
+You can share subfolders in a Dropbox Team Folder with users outside the Team Folder and external users (non-UM).